-Instructors: Barcellos, Holland Human Genome, Environment and Public Health: Read Less [-] PB HLTH C256 Human Genome, Environment and Public Health 4 Units Terms offered: Spring 2019, Spring 2018 This introductory course will cover basic principles of human/population genetics and molecular biology relevant to molecular and genetic epidemiology.
+Instructors: Barcellos, Holland Human Genome, Environment and Public Health: Read Less [-] PB HLTH C256 Human Genome, Environment and Public Health 4 Units Terms offered: Fall 2020, Spring 2019, Spring 2018 This introductory course will cover basic principles of human/population genetics and molecular biology relevant to molecular and genetic epidemiology.
 The latest methods for genome-wide association studies and other approaches to identify genetic variants and environmental risk factors important to disease and health will be presented.
 The application of biomarkers to define exposures and outcomes will be explored.
 Recent developments in genomics, epigenomics and other 'omics' will be included.
 Computer and wet laboratory work will provide hands-on experience.
 Human Genome, Environment and Public Health: Read More [+] Rules & Requirements Prerequisites: Introductory level biology/genetics course, or consent of instructor.
 Introductory biostatistics and epidemiology courses strongly recommended Credit Restrictions: Students who complete PB HLTH 256 receive no credit for completing PH C256.
 Hours & Format Fall and/or spring: 15 weeks - 4 hours of lecture per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

-Instructors: Barcellos, Holland Also listed as: CMPBIO C256 Human Genome, Environment and Public Health: Read Less [-] PB HLTH C256A Human Genome, Environment and Human Health 3 Units Terms offered: Spring 2017 This introductory course will cover basic principles of human/population genetics and molecular biology relevant to understanding how data from the human genome are being used to study disease and other health outcomes.
-The latest designs and methods for genome-wide association studies and other approaches to identify genetic variants, environmental risk factors and the combined effects of gene and environment important to disease and health will be presented.
-The application of biomarkers to define exposures and outcomes will be explored.
-The course will cover recent developments in genomics, epigenomics and other 'omics', including applications of the latest sequencing technology and characterization of the human microbiome.,Terms offered: Prior to 2007 This introductory course will cover basic principles of human/population genetics and molecular biology relevant to understanding how data from the human genome are being used to study disease and other health outcomes.
+Instructors: Barcellos, Holland Also listed as: CMPBIO C256 Human Genome, Environment and Public Health: Read Less [-] PB HLTH C256A Human Genome, Environment and Human Health 3 Units Terms offered: Prior to 2007 This introductory course will cover basic principles of human/population genetics and molecular biology relevant to understanding how data from the human genome are being used to study disease and other health outcomes.
 The latest designs and methods for genome-wide association studies and other approaches to identify genetic variants, environmental risk factors and the combined effects of gene and environment important to disease and health will be presented.
 The application of biomarkers to define exposures and outcomes will be explored.
 The course will cover recent developments in genomics, epigenomics and other 'omics', including applications of the latest sequencing technology and characterization of the human microbiome.
 Human Genome, Environment and Human Health: Read More [+] Rules & Requirements Prerequisites: Introductory level biology course.
 Completion of introductory biostatistics and epidemiology courses strongly recommended and may be taken concurrently Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.